fullakingi/just-the-docs/index.md

 # Te Pūtahi - The Nexus
 {: .fs-9 }

-[Subscibe Email](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
+[Subscribe Email](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
 [🎙](https://github.com/pmarsceill/just-the-docs){: .btn .fs-5 .mb-4 .mb-md-0 }

 Collaboration of the Science Media Center, Te Hiku Media and Ignite Studios.
-Kingi Gilbert, Tui Gilling and Tāmoko Ormsby discuss haukāinga issues with a research and science perspective.
+Kingi Gilbert, Tui Gilling and Tāmoko Ormsby discuss haukāinga issues with a research and science perspective. [more >>](/docs/team)
 {: .fs-6 .fw-300 }

----

-Episode1

----

-## About the project
+## About

-Just the Docs is &copy; 2017-2019 by [Patrick Marsceill](http://patrickmarsceill.com).

 ## Thank you to the founding contributors of Te Pūtahi - The Nexus